Children's Verrucae

 What to do if verrucae are causing pain?

 Sometimes verrucae get very hard and therefore painful due to overlying hard skin.
-If this happens, it may then be a good idea to bring your child in so that we can clear away this hard skin. (a painless procedure!)
+If you are looking for verruca treatment for kids, it may be a good idea to bring your child in so that we can clear away this hard skin. (a painless procedure!)
 What you can then do is cover the area with medical-grade sports tape, such as TanTiger tape which contains zinc oxide.
 Or Tiger Tape H2O.
 This keeps the area of the skin soft as the tape retains moisture, and that stops the verruca from getting hard and causing pain.
 We will be able to show you how to do this and give you advice on what you need to do going forward.

 What not to do if my child has a verruca?